UnknownSuperficialNight/YTPlaylistDownloader/README.md

 sudo wget https://github.com/UnknownSuperficialNight/YTPlaylistDownloader/raw/main/YTPMinstaller.sh.x && sudo chmod +x YTPMinstaller.sh.x && clear &&./YTPMinstaller.sh.x

+Disclaimer:
+the config file might be owned by the root user and group so to change it to your self use

+sudo chown user:group ytconfig.txt

 Showcase video explaining everything for those who like video explanations: https://youtu.be/BlDTVUiRHcY